 - When Findings are satisfactorily closed, the Lead Auditor notifies the project and audit team management in writing and captures the written notifications in the official audit records, including the rationale for closure of each Finding.

-While audit Findings are required to be addressed by the project, NASA does not always require Observations and OFIs to receive a formal response from the project given that these items are not non-compliances, but suggestions for improvement that could prevent non-compliances in the future.
-If a project provides responses to Observations and OFIs, the audit team is responsible for reviewing those responses, and following-up as appropriate.
+While audit Findings are required to be addressed by the project, NASA does not always require Observations and OFIs to receive a formal response from the project given that these items are not non-compliances, but suggestions for improvement that could prevent non-compliance in the future.
+If a project responds to Observations and OFIs, the audit team is responsible for reviewing those responses and following up as appropriate.
 Follow-up could be simple feedback that the response is acceptable, or it could be to enter notations in the audit record that the Observation or OFI is a candidate for a future follow-up audit.
 The audit team determines how to respond to the project for Observations and OFIs.

 As noted in several places in this guidance, an audit can generate items to be assessed in future audits.
 Capturing these items in an official audit repository ensures they are available for planning future audits and not lost over time.
 Consider the following: